Ackley, Wisconsin

 Ackley is a town in Langlade County, Wisconsin, United States.
-The population was 524 at the 2010 census.
+The population was 467 at the 2020 census.
 The town was founded on March 4, 1879.
 It was named after William L. Ackley, who established a logging camp in the area.

 Geography

 Ackley is in southwestern Langlade County, bounded to the west by Lincoln County and to the south by Marathon County.
 The city of Antigo, the Langlade county seat, borders the town to the east.

 According to the United States Census Bureau, Ackley has a total area of 183.9 sqkm, of which 183 sqkm are land and 0.9 sqkm, or 0.49%, are water.
-The East Branch and West Branch of the Eau Claire River flow southward across the eastern side of the town, joining to form the Eau Claire in the southeast part of town.
+The East Branch and West Branch of the Eau Claire River flow southward across the eastern side of the town, joining to form the Eau Claire in the southeastern part of town.
 The Eau Claire River continues southwest to join the Wisconsin River south of Wausau.
-The northwest part of Ackley drains to the Pine River, while the southwest part is drained by the Trappe River.
+The northwestern part of Ackley drains to the Pine River, while the southwestern section is drained by the Trappe River.
 The Pine and the Trappe each flow westward to join the Wisconsin River north of Wausau.